Astronautics

 About

 Hi!
-I am Rodrigo Schmitt, an Aerospace Engineer, Astrophysicist, and Analog Astronaut from Brazil, dedicated to advancing high tech and space exploration through AI, computational design, and systems engineering.
-Currently, I am a PhD candidate in Aeronautics & Astronautics at Purdue University, researching AI-driven space mission design at the Center of Integrated Systems in Aerospace under Prof. Daniel Delaurentis.
+I am Rodrigo Schmitt, a Space Systems Engineer, ML Engineer, and Physicist from Brazil, dedicated to advancing space exploration through AI, computational design, and systems engineering.
+I hold a PhD in Aeronautics & Astronautics from Purdue University (2025), where I researched AI-driven space mission design at the Center of Integrated Systems in Aerospace under Prof. Daniel Delaurentis, supported by the Ross PhD Fellowship and Bilsland Dissertation Fellowship.

 Philosophy